 - Note: When calculating an overall performance review score, the performance review section scores are rounded before they are used to calculate the overall score.

-- Create the performance review task including defining the sequence or steps of the review, who will complete the review, and the due dates of the steps
+- Create the performance review task including defining the sequence or steps for the review, who will complete the review, and the due dates of each step.

-- Deploy the task to the user who will be completing the review
+- Deploy the task to the user who completes the review.

 There are many ways to create your review process in the system to enable your organization to deploy reviews based on your organization's needs.
 However, there are some basic parameters to configuration that will apply to all processes.
 The review form is created in sections.
 Each section is created separately, but multiple sections can be included in the review the user sees.
 Once created, sections can be used in multiple reviews.
 Once the review is created, the steps of the review process, the sequence or order in which the users in the process complete the review and the actions available to the reviewers is determined by the administrator.
 A typical sequence example is first the employee completes a self review, then the manager completes the review on the employee, then a second-level manager completes the review.
 At that point, the process is complete.